Alonzo King LINES Ballet

 What you need to know

-Alonzo King LINES Ballet was founded in 1982 and has spent four decades building a reputation as one of the most distinctive contemporary ballet companies in the country.
-The company is based in SoMa, where it runs both a performance program and the LINES Ballet School, a pre-professional training center that draws dancers from around the world.
+Alonzo King LINES Ballet was founded in 1982 by choreographer Alonzo King.
+The company is based in SoMa and runs a performance program alongside the LINES Ballet School, a pre-professional training center that draws students from around the world.

 What to Expect

-This is not classical ballet in the Nutcracker sense.
-Alonzo King’s choreography uses classical technique as a foundation but takes it somewhere different.
-The work is athletic, fluid, and often collaborates with musicians from outside the Western classical tradition.
-Performances have featured live accompaniment by Pharoah Sanders, Zakir Hussain, and Edgar Meyer, among others.
+King’s choreography uses classical ballet technique as a foundation but his work is contemporary in form.
+Performances often feature live music by collaborators from outside the Western classical tradition.
+Past collaborators have included Pharoah Sanders, Zakir Hussain, and Edgar Meyer.

-The dancing is technically demanding and visually striking.
-The company is small, usually around 12 dancers, which means you can see individual artistry rather than watching a uniform corps.
-Performances typically happen at Yerba Buena Center for the Arts or other Bay Area theaters rather than in the company’s SoMa studio.
+The company is small, typically around 12 dancers.
+Performances usually take place at Yerba Buena Center for the Arts or other Bay Area theaters rather than in the company’s SoMa studio.

 Visiting